U.S. Department of Transportation

 The manual provides guidance to State and local agencies for developing and implementing a highway safety improvement program which best suits their capabilities and needs.
 The manual should be beneficial to Federal, State, and local highway engineers and other professionals involved in a highway safety improvement program.

-NEW HSIP Online Reporting Tool
+HSIP Online Reporting Tool

 The HSIP online reporting tool facilitates the preparation, review and submittal of the annual HSIP reports.